flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I am the opposite and the lack thereof.",
     "I find silences deafening.",
     "I am the cherry on top.",
-    "I am prepared for the unlikely event of an emergency landing.", "I won't witness the ending of time.",
+    "I won't witness the ending of time.",
     "I am ignorant and blissful.",
     "I am wise.",